Terminal Guide for Honolulu International Airport Pet Relief Areas

 - To access the general Honolulu Airport pet relief area, exit through the lower level baggage claim close to the car rental desks.
 The area will be straight ahead, between the International and Overseas Public Parking areas.

-- To access the Overseas Terminal area, exit through the lower level baggage claim close to the escalators.
+- To access the Terminal 2 area, exit through the lower level baggage claim close to the escalators.
 Proceed across the road and turn to the left.
 The station will be in the Hawaiian Garden.

 HNL Airport Pet Relief Area Map